-15. DEPARTMENT OF PUBLIC WORKS-LABORERS APPRENTICESHIP PROJECT 173.
-Employees appointed to Class 7501 Environmental Service Worker who are actively enrolled in the Laborers Apprenticeship Project shall be compensated as follows: 174. a.
-For Fiscal Year 2004-2005, employees appointed to Class 7501 Environmental Service Workers who are enrolled in the Department of Public Works-Laborers Apprenticeship Project shall enter at Step 2.
-Upon satisfactory completion of 500 actual hours worked in the Apprenticeship Project, employees will advance to Step 3.
-175. b.
-Effective July 1, 2005, employees appointed to Class 7501 Environmental Service Worker who are enrolled in the Laborers Apprenticeship Project shall be compensated in relation to a Class 7514 General Laborer based on actual hours worked as follows: Time in the Appren.
-Project (Actual Hours Worked) Upon Appointment 500 hours 1000 hours 1500 hours 2000 hours 2500 hours Compensation 55% of 5 th Step 7514 General Laborer 60% of 5 th Step 7514 General Laborer 65% of 5 th Step 7514 General Laborer 70% of 5 th Step 7514 General Laborer 75% of 5 th Step 7514 General Laborer 80% of 5 th Step 7514 General Laborer 176 c.
-Hours spent at the Training Center or at on-site DPW training shall not count toward actual hours worked for purposes of advancement in compensation as delineated in section a. and b. above.
-177. d.
-Actual hours worked during fiscal year 2004-2005 will be counted to meet required service for purposes of compensation.
-178. admin purpos e Department of Public Works-Laborer's Apprenticeship Project shall be jointly ninistered consistent with the Project Guidelines appended for informational poses only to the MOU (Attachment A).
-The City shall allocate to the Union's cal 261 Training Fund up to two thousand, four hundred and fifty dollars (\$2,450)

-per each full-time 7501 Environmental Service Worker participant in the Project per fiscal year; and up to a maximum of fifty-eight thousand, five hundred dollars (\$58,500) per fiscal year, which shall be used by the Union to provide funding for the Project training program, including administrative costs and training-related expenses.

-179. Additionally, the City shall allocate to the Union up to seventy-five thousand dollars (\$75,000) to fund a labor-management ombudsman to be employed by the Union and to provide employment counseling, mediation and facilitation services for Environmental Service Workers in the Project.
+a.
+Employees appointed to Class 7501 Environmental Service Worker who are enrolled in the Laborers Apprenticeship Project shall be compensated in relation to a Class 7514 General Laborer based on actual hours worked as follows:

+Time in the Appren.
+Project (Actual Hours Worked) Compensation Upon Appointment 55% of 5 th Step 7514 General Laborer 500 hours 60% of 5 th Step 7514 General Laborer 1000 hours 65% of 5 th Step 7514 General Laborer 1500 hours 70% of 5 th Step 7514 General Laborer 2000 hours 75% of 5 th Step 7514 General Laborer 2500 hours 80% of 5 th Step 7514 General Laborer

+- 229. b.
+Hours spent at the Training Center or at on-site DPW training shall not count toward actual hours worked for purposes of advancement in compensation as delineated in section a. and b. above. - 230. c.
+Actual hours worked during fiscal year 2004-2005 will be counted to meet required service for purposes of compensation. - 231.
+The Department of Public Works-Laborer's Apprenticeship Project shall be jointly administered consistent with the Project Guidelines appended for informational purposes only to the MOU (Attachment A).
+The City shall allocate the following funds which shall be used by the Union to provide funding for the Project training program, including administrative costs and training-related expenses.
+For Fiscal Year 2006-2007, the City shall allocate to the Union's Local 261 Training Fund up to two thousand, four hundred and fifty dollars (\$2,450) per each full-time 7501 Environmental Service Worker participant in the Project per fiscal year; and up to a maximum of fifty-eight thousand, five hundred dollars (\$58,500).
+For Fiscal Years 2007-2008, 2008-2009, 2009-2010, 2010-2011 and 2011-2012, the City shall allocate to the Union's Local 261 Training Fund four thousand, two hundred and fifty dollars (\$4,250) per each 7501 Environmental Service Worker participant per fiscal year.
+The City's allocation will not exceed seventy-five (75) participants for a total of three hundred eighteen thousand seven hundred and fifty dollars (\$318,750) per fiscal year. - 232.
+Additionally, for Fiscal Year 2006-2007, the City shall allocate to the Union up to seventyfive thousand dollars (\$75,000) to fund a labor-management ombudsman to be employed by the Union and to provide employment counseling, mediation and facilitation services for Environmental Service Workers in the Project.

+233. Beginning FY 2009-2010, the City and the Union, through the Joint Labor Management Committee (JLMC), will jointly develop the semi-annual tree climbing seminar for eligible bargaining unit members.
+Training may be located at Camp Mather, subject to budgetary constraints and training curriculum.
+The program will be implemented during FY 2010-2011.